labs42io/circleci-monorepo/README.md

 However, if you a have a monorepo with a dozen of services/components, even the smallest change can introduce big delays in the CI process making it less efficient.

-This repository is an example of CircleCI optimized for a monorepo that has four services.
+This repository is an example of configuring CircleCI for a monorepo that has four services.
-The CircleCI has workflows defined per each service, that are triggered on every push only when the corresponding service has code changes.
+The CircleCI configuration file has workflows defined per each service, that are triggered on every push only when the corresponding service has code changes.

 The sample services/components are `api`, `app`, `auth` and `gateway` all located in the subdirectory `/packages`.
 For each service a CircleCI workflow with the same name is defined in `.circleci/config.yml` file.